 Page numbers should feature at the bottom of the page and we recommend that they should be centred to ensure they always appear in the same place.

 5. Use the undo tool

 If you make a mistake and lose half your text, just click the ‘undo’ icon in the edit menu or hold down Ctrl + Z and you will step back to the stage before you made the mistake.

-As with any software, it is always worth setting aside some time to play around with your novel.
 Remember to save the new version under a different name so you can always return to the original if you need to.
 And if you are not sure how to do something, just ask google and you will generally find the answer!